 - It helps to get a second opinion on a patient’s medical treatment as data can be accessed remotely.

 - Allows in-house communication; with a click, staff can see the records.
-It helps track medical health trends of patients to take corrective measures in an emergency.
+It helps track the medical health trends of patients to take corrective measures in an emergency.

 As per the research of a business intelligence firm.
 The EHR market is expected to achieve 38.3 billion USD by 2025.
-Based on subscriber data, the Hospital EHR market is dominated to 91% by 7-8 giants and 9% by other small healthcare organizations.
+Based on subscriber data, the Hospital EHR market is dominated by 91% by 7-8 giants and 9% by other small healthcare organizations.
 In using 500 vendors render EHR various services.

 In ambulatory EHR, as per the KPMG survey, 73% market is captured by 15 vendors.
 However, Epic and Allscripts vendors dominate this market.